Mark Turgeon

-Mark Leo Turgeon (born February 5, 1965) is an American college basketball coach.
-Turgeon served as the head men's basketball coach at Jacksonville State University from 1998 to 2000, Wichita State from 2000 to 2007, Texas A&M from 2007 to 2011, and Maryland from 2011 to 2021.
+Mark Leo Turgeon (born February 5, 1965) is an American college basketball coach who will be the head coach at University of Missouri–Kansas City starting in 2026.
+Turgeon previously served as the head men's basketball coach at Jacksonville State University from 1998 to 2000, Wichita State University from 2000 to 2007, Texas A&M University from 2007 to 2011, and University of Maryland from 2011 to 2021.

 Personal

 Turgeon was born and raised as one of five children in Topeka, Kansas.
 After graduating from Hayden High School, Turgeon attended the University of Kansas, where he earned a bachelor's degree in personnel administration in 1987.
 He is married to Ann Fowler, whom he met at KU, and together they have three children.

 Playing career

 Turgeon played basketball at Hayden High School, helping the team post a 47–3 record and capture two consecutive Class 4A state championships in 1982 and 1983.
 Turgeon earned All-State Tournament team honors in both of those years.

 Although only 5 feet 10 inches out of high school, Turgeon earned a scholarship to play basketball at the University of Kansas under coach Larry Brown.
 Turgeon played in four straight NCAA tournaments, becoming the first KU player to do so.
 He was a reserve point guard for the 1985–86 Jayhawk team that won the Big Eight Conference regular season and tournament title and also advanced to the Final Four in the 1986 NCAA Division I men's basketball tournament.
 The team finished that season 35–4 overall.
 Turgeon was a team captain for both the 1986 and 1987 squads, was a member of the Big Eight All-Freshmen Team in 1984, and was also a Big Eight All-Academic Performer in 1986.
 Fans called him "The Surgeon" because, in addition to the phrase rhyming with his surname, he had the ability to "carve up defenses."

 After his freshman year, Brown told Turgeon that he would likely never play in the NBA and should consider becoming a coach after college.
 Turgeon agreed, and Brown soon began asking his advice during games and practices, inquiring "What would you do here?"
 Turgeon remembers that he never got the answer right; Brown always sighed, rolled his eyes, and did something differently.